PokeMiners/pogo_assets/README.md

 All 2D images of all assets that we mine are located here.
 Assets are organized based on category such as `Pokemon`, `Items`, `Backgrounds`, etc.

+### 3D Models

+All 3D models and their textures (if present) of all assets that we mine are located here.
+Assets are organized based on category such as `Pokemon`, `Items`, `Clothing`, etc.

 ### Sounds

 All sound effects and music that are mined are found here.
 They are organized by category such as `Pokemon Moves`, `Music`, `Menu Sounds`, etc.